-Dr. Paul Eason is director of the Materials Science and Engineering Research Facility (MSERF) and an associate professor of Mechanical Engineering in the College of Computing, Engineering and Construction.
+Dr. Paul Eason is director of the Materials Science and Engineering Research Facility (MSERF) and a professor of Mechanical Engineering in the College of Computing, Engineering and Construction.
 He has taught a number of courses in engineering and for the honors program over the years and typically teaches the Materials Engineering course required for all mechanical engineering students and Senior Capstone Design.
 The remainder of his teaching usually falls to materials electives like materials selection, forensic engineering and materials characterization.
 He is conducting research in an area of metals processing called “cold spray,” a process that uses supersonic gases to spray solid metal powder onto surfaces at such high speed that the particles fuse to whatever they hit.

 Get to Know Dr. Paul Eason

 What’s one thing in your field of study that people might not know?

 Materials science is not very well known outside of engineering circles in general.
 There is a world of interesting stuff that nobody knows about the materials they use every day.

 Do you have a favorite spot on campus?